 The Kodak Youth Clinic and Hockey Puck Giveaway will be at 10 a.m. until noon.
-Saturday, Feb.
-5, at the Community War Memorial.
+Saturday.
+Feb.
+5: at the Community War Memorial.

-The free clinic will feature on-theice instruction from Rochester.
-Americans head coach.
+The free clinic will feature on-the-ice instruction from Rochester Americans head coach.
 Mike Keenan, and Amerks team members.
-The clinic will be moderated by Amerks broadcaster, Rick
+The clinic will be moderated by where parents work, the all- Amerks broadcaster.
+Rick Peckham, and all participants will receive a free hockey puck and one free ticker to a future Amerks home game with each seat purchased.

 Admission is free to youngsters 16 years and under.
-Advance registration is required and limited to the first 500 entrants Registration forms are available at the War Memorial and in the Amerks office at 100 Exchange Street.
+Advance registration is required and limited to the first 500 entrants.
+Registration forms are available at the War Memorial and in the Amerks office at 100 Exchange Street.